cometbft/cometbft/spec/abci/abci++_extra.md

 ### Round 0:

-1. **Propose:** Proposer of this round is a Byzantine process, and it chooses not to send the proposal message.
+1. **Propose:** The proposer of this round is a Byzantine process, and it chooses not to send the proposal message.
 Therefore, $p$'s $timeoutPropose$ expires, it sends $Prevote$ for $nil$, and it does not call `ProcessProposal`.
 All correct processes do the same.
 1. **Prevote:** $p$ eventually receives $2f+1$ $Prevote$ messages for $nil$ and starts $timeoutPrevote$.
 When $timeoutPrevote$ expires it sends $Precommit$ for $nil$.
 1. **Precommit:** $p$ eventually receives $2f+1$ $Precommit$ messages for $nil$ and starts $timeoutPrecommit$.
 When it expires, it moves to the next round.